EssentialsX/Website/Improvements.md

 Players can set their AFK message when using the `/afk` command to notify others of their situation.
 When a player sends a message with `/msg` to an AFK player, they will see the AFK player's message.

 By default, when a player sets their AFK status, the message will not be broadcast to the whole server.
-However, this can be changed in the [locale file](Locale) by adding `{1}` to the `userIsAwayWithMessage` message, where `{1}` will be replaced by the player's AFK message.
+However, this can be changed in the [[locale file|Locale]] by adding `{1}` to the `userIsAwayWithMessage` message, where `{1}` will be replaced by the player's AFK message.

 To set your AFK message, simply type `/afk <message...>`.
 For example: `/afk I'm walking my dog`.